complex64/sup/README.md

 ## Example

 In this example we start a supervisor from main and wire things up for orderly shutdown.
 The supervisor has two children, _left_ and _right_.
-Left keeps crashing once every second, while right continues to serve HTTP requests.
+Now _left_ keeps crashing once every second, while _right_ continues to serve HTTP requests.

 Prelude with imports: